JuliaPlots/MakieGallery.jl/docs/src/scenes.md

 ## Current Scene

-Knowing what Scene you are working with at any given moment is paramount as you work with more complex Makie implimentations containing multiple Scenes.
+Knowing what Scene you are working with at any given moment is paramount as you work with more complex Makie implementations containing multiple Scenes.
 You can check your current scene by doing `AbstractPlotting.current_scene()` which will return the current active scene (the last scene that got created).

 ## Modifying the Scene